We’ve got some fantastic insight on what could be the most significant contributing factor to your success as an (international) educator:

 David Livermore, who has conducted extensive research on the topic and wrote the book, The Cultural Intelligence Difference: Master the One Skill You Can't Do Without in Today's Global Economy, adds to the definition put forth by Ang and Earley as follows:

-CQ or cultural intelligence is the capability to function effectively in a variety of cultural contexts––including national, ethnic, organizational, and generational… a whole new way of approaching the age-old topics of cultural sensitivity, racism, and cross-border effectiveness.
+CQ or cultural intelligence can function effectively in various cultural contexts––including national, ethnic, organizational, and generational… a whole new way of approaching the old topics of cultural sensitivity, racism, and cross-border effectiveness.